isledecomp/reccmp/docs/csv.md

 If the same address is repeated on multiple lines the same CSV file, or across multiple files, the metadata will be overwritten each time.

+## Motivation

+The CSV feature is optional.
+In most situations, we can gather enough information to run analysis and provide a diff for each function using only the code annotations and PDB.

+However, loading data via CSV allows the user to specify all aspects of entity metadata, including attributes like the entity size, which is not currently possible with code annotations.

+You may find it helpful to copy data from Ghidra and use it to bootstrap a new decomp project.
+For example: CRT or library functions.

 ## Setup

 Add the list of CSV files under the `data-sources` key for the target in `reccmp-project.yml`.
 For example: